silkroadnomad/orbitdb-blog/README.md

 ## features
 - create your own decentralized blog with your own identity key
 - add other identities (metamask supported right now) in order to allow writing to the blog
-- (planed) upload media post attachments to ipfs
+- upload images to ipfs as attachments for the post
+- images stored anywhere on ipfs can be embedded inside markdown using IPFS CID instead filename
 - (planed) writing comments (everybody allowed)
 - (planed) writing comments only against btc deposit to prevent spam
 - (planed) create several react-ui components to display features posts and/or posts with a certain tag